 - chopped chives or green onions for topping

 - Add potatoes to a large pot of cold water then season with 1 Tablespoon salt.
 Bring to a boil then cook until potatoes are very tender.
 Drain well then add to a large bowl and mash to your desired consistency (more chunky will mean a chunkier soup.)
+Measure out 5 cups mashed potatoes then set aside.
 Can be done ahead of time.
 Alternatively you could use 5 cups leftover mashed potatoes.

 - Add bacon to a soup pot over medium heat, cook until crisp, then remove to a paper towel-lined plate to drain, reserving bacon fat in the pot (you could remove a few Tablespoons but leave at least 1/4 cup bacon fat in pot.)
 Melt butter in bacon fat then add onions, season with salt and pepper, and then saute until very tender, 7-9 minutes.
 Sprinkle in flour then whisk until smooth and cook for 1-2 minutes to remove the raw flour taste.
 Slowly add milk a splash at a time while whisking constantly to avoid lumps until a smooth sauce has formed, then add the rest of the milk.